 There are a range of results that service users can receive.
 The SHL.UK team are available to discuss results by phone and support you getting treatment or having further testing.
-If you don’t feel comfortable receiving results in this way it is more appropriate for you to be screened for STIs in a sexual health clinic where you can return and have a face to face discussion about your results.
+If you don’t feel comfortable receiving results in this way, you should visit a sexual health clinic where you can be tested and have a face to face discussion about your results.

 - Negative means the infection was not identified.

 - Positive means the infection was identified.
 The SHL.UK team will advise you how to get treatment.
-This may be via our remote treatment service (for Chlamydia) or by attending a sexual health clinic (for gonorrhoea and syphilis).
-If Lloydspharmacy online doctor, our online treatment partner, have identified another reason and they will advise you accordingly.
+This may be via our remote treatment service (for chlamydia) or by attending a sexual health clinic (for gonorrhoea).

 - Inconclusive/Equivocal means the result is not clear cut and further testing is advised.
 In these situations, you can contact SHL.UK for a new kit or attend a sexual health clinic.

 - Insufficient usually applies to the blood tests and means there was not enough of a sample provided.
-In this situation you can contact SHL.UK for a new kit or attend a sexual health clinic.
+In this situation you can request a new kit yourself via your account or by contacting SHL.UK.
+Alternatively attend a sexual health clinic to test there.
 If you want another kit, please read the helpful tips on taking your blood sample before trying again.